Woolworths Group (Australia): Consolidation (2012–2019)

 In 2012, Woolworths placed 69 shopping centres it owned into a real estate investment trust known as Shopping Centres Australasia Property Group (SCA Property Group), which listed as a separate entity on the ASX on 26 November 2012.
 Most of the locations contain a Woolworths owned store as an anchor tenant, with the trust deriving most of its rental income from Woolworths Limited stores.
-Woolworths announced it was exiting the consumer electronics retailing sector in September 2012, completing the sale of its Indian electronics wholesale business to Infiniti Retail for $A35 million and the sale of the Dick Smith Electronics chain to Anchorage Capital Partners for A$20 million.
+Woolworths announced it was exiting the consumer electronics retailing sector in September 2012, completing the sale of its Indian electronics wholesale business to Infiniti Retail for A35 million and the sale of the Dick Smith Electronics chain to Anchorage Capital Partners for $20 million.
 In May 2013, Woolworths acquired a 50 percent stake in analytics firm Quantium for $20 million.
-In December 2014, Woolworths acquired Summergate, an alcoholic drinks distributor in China for A$27 million.
+In December 2014, Woolworths acquired Summergate, an alcoholic drinks distributor in China for $27 million.

 In 2015, Woolworths' home improvement chain Masters posted a loss of A$227.4 million and on 18 January 2016 Woolworths announced that it intended to "either sell or wind up" Masters hardware and Home Timber and Hardware.
 Chairman Gordon Cairns said that it would take years to become profitable and that the ongoing losses could not be sustained.
 On 24 August 2016, it was announced that all Masters stores would close on or before 11 December 2016.
 It was also announced that Woolworths would sell the Home Timber and Hardware brand to Metcash.

+In June 2015, CEO Grant O'Brien retired and Woolworths went without a CEO until the appointment of Brad Banducci in February 2016.
 On 25 August 2016, the company announced a loss of $1.235 billion for the 2016 financial year, the biggest loss in the more than 20 years since it has been publicly listed on the Australian Securities Exchange, mainly due to more than $2 billion in write-downs of the failed Masters Home Improvement business and losses in the Big W business.

 In April 2016, Woolworths Liquor Group was renamed Endeavour Drinks Group.
+Woolworths closed all its Thomas Dux stores in 2017; at its peak the brand had 11 stores.

-December 2016, Woolworths announced it would sell its Caltex Woolworths branded petrol stations to British multinational oil and gas company BP for AU$1.75 billion.
+In December 2016, Woolworths announced it would sell its Caltex Woolworths branded petrol stations to British multinational oil and gas company BP for $1.75 billion.
 BP pulled out of the deal in July 2018, saying that sale conditions imposed by the Australian Competition & Consumer Commission would make the acquisition commercially unviable.
-On 9 November 2018, Woolworths announced it would instead sell its petrol stations to the British company EG Group for $1.72 billion, with a 15 year agreement that EG Australia would maintain the Woolworths fuel discount program and enable Woolworths Rewards points to continue to be earned on fuel transactions in its stores.
+On 9 November 2018, Woolworths announced it would instead sell its petrol stations to the EG Group for $1.72 billion, with a 15-year agreement that EG Australia would maintain the Woolworths fuel discount program and enable Woolworths Rewards points to continue to be earned on fuel transactions in its stores.
 The acquisition was completed on 1 April 2019.